beegy-labs/my-girok/.ai/resume.md

 - Use `create` with nested data for relations
 - Strip all DB fields before API calls (handled automatically by `prepareResumeForSubmit`)
 - Update documentation with changes
+- Memoize all event handlers with useCallback
+- Call navigate() directly in handlers

 ## File Locations